erik-usekase/fundedhere-etl/README.md

 5. **Verify Docker is ready**
    - Open Git Bash and run `docker version`.
 If both the *Client* and *Server* sections return without errors, you are ready to run the project containers.

+**Run project commands inside Docker**
+- Use `./scripts/etl_make.sh <target>` to execute any Make target (e.g., `./scripts/etl_make.sh etl-verify`) inside the container image.
+No local Python, `psql`, or GNU Make installation is required.
+- The helper script automatically builds the tool image and mounts your working copy so edits on the host are immediately visible in the container.

 #### First project run on Windows (simple walkthrough)
 1. Download the repository (either clone with Git Bash or use the green **Code → Download ZIP** button on GitHub and extract it to a convenient folder, e.g., `C:\Users\you\Documents\fundedhere-etl`).
-2. Open Git Bash, change into the project folder (`cd /c/Users/you/Documents/fundedhere-etl`), and copy the environment template: `cp config/.env.example .env`.
+2. Open Git Bash, change into the project folder (`cd /c/Users/you/Documents/fundedhere-etl`), and copy the environment template: `cp config/.env.example .env` (optional if you stick to defaults).
 3. Start Docker Desktop (if it is not already running), then in Git Bash execute `./scripts/db_up.sh`.
-The script will create the Postgres container the ETL uses.
+The script provisions the Postgres container that stores all ETL results.
-4. Watch the terminal output.
-When `Database is ready` appears (or after running `./scripts/db_wait.sh`), you can connect from any SQL client using the connection string printed in the script.
+4. Run `./scripts/db_wait.sh` to wait for Postgres to turn healthy, followed by `./scripts/etl_make.sh etl-verify` to prep inputs, load them, refresh the marts, and execute the regression tests—everything runs inside Docker.
+5. Inspect results with `./scripts/etl_make.sh sql CMD="select * from mart.v_level1 limit 5;"` or via your favourite SQL client.
-5. When you are finished, stop the container with `./scripts/db_down.sh` or press “Stop” next to the container in Docker Desktop.
+6. When you are finished, stop the container with `./scripts/db_down.sh` or press “Stop” next to the container in Docker Desktop.

 Tip: if Git Bash reports `permission denied` on the `.sh` scripts, run `git config core.autocrlf false` before cloning so Windows line endings do not interfere.
 Alternatively, execute the same operations with `make up`, `make up-wait`, and `make down` (GNU Make instructions below).